Janit53/text2image/README.md

 A simple AI to generate and edit images.

-run main.py using command - streamlit run main.py
+install required libraries: pip install requirements.txt run main.py using the command: streamlit run main.py